Our website uses cookies for statistical purposes.

 Here are other interesting details:

-• The decision of liquidating an Austrian company is recorded in the Commercial Registry along with the liquidator’s (or the commission of liquidators’) details.
+• The decision of company liquidation to Austria is recorded in the Commercial Registry along with the liquidator’s (or the commission of liquidators’) details.
 It’s the manager’s responsibility to take this step.
 The company must settle any due tax payments during this process.

 • After taking the above steps in the dissolution of an Austrian company, all the claims have to be covered and a newly updated balance sheet must be submitted at a general meeting.
 Along with the balance sheet, the liquidator must elaborate a report regarding its activities and the way the remaining assets should be divided among the shareholders.
 The distribution among the shareholders is made according to their contribution to the capital.

-• A new general meeting is convened and its minute is registered in the Commercial Register along with a request of cancelation from the register.
-As a result, the company’s details are canceled from the Commercial Register and from any other register.
+• A new general meeting is convened and its minute is registered in the Commercial Register along with a request for cancelation from the register.
+As a result, the company’s details are canceled from the Commercial Register and any other register.

 How long does it take to liquidate a company in Austria?